Defense Lawyer

 How These Cases Begin, and Why the First Stage Matters Most

 Most deepfake allegations against people with no record arrive by summons rather than arrest: a platform report, a school investigation, or a complaint filed after a 209A or 258E hearing.
 That means the case usually begins with a clerk-magistrate hearing under G.L. c.
 218, § 35A, where the clerk-magistrate applies a probable cause standard, Commonwealth v.
 DiBennadetto, 436 Mass.
 310 (2002), and retains discretion to decline the complaint even where that standard is met.
-Gordon v.
-Fay, 382 Mass.
-64 (1980) and Victory Distributors, Inc. v.
+Victory Distributors, Inc. v.
 Ayer Division of the District Court Department, 435 Mass.
-136 (2001).
+136, 142 (2001).
 A denial ends the matter with no arraignment and no CORI entry, which for the defendants below is the whole case.
 Where the images first surfaced in a restraining order hearing, the civil and criminal matters are defended as one, because what is said in the 209A session follows the defendant into the criminal court.
 See Defending 209A and 258E Violations.
+A complaint that issued without the required hearing can be dismissed, though without prejudice.
+Commonwealth v.
+DiBennadetto, 436 Mass.
+310, 313-314 (2002).
+A denial at the hearing is not final either.
+In Cabrera v.
+Commonwealth, 496 Mass.
+179 (2025), the Supreme Judicial Court held that collateral estoppel did not bar a second application filed two and a half years after a clerk-magistrate denied the first, because the denial was not a final judgment, and that the delay did not violate due process where the defendant made no showing of severe prejudice to the defense.
+Most denied applications are never brought again, but the outer limit is the statute of limitations for the offense, six years for most crimes.
+G. L. c.
+277, § 63.
+The full rule is on our page on how Massachusetts criminal cases get dismissed.

 Students, Professionals, and Non-Citizens

 High school and college students.
 Deepfake incidents in schools now carry an administrative overlay: in April 2026, the Department of Elementary and Secondary Education issued guidance on deepfake photos and videos that reinforces state law and outlines schools’ responsibilities to respond to AI-generated harm, including through their Title IX and mandated-reporting obligations.
-A university proceeding applies a preponderance standard and does not wait for the criminal case, and a juvenile matter runs on its own track with its own consequences.
-A student should not sit for a school or university interview without counsel coordinating every track at once.
+A university proceeding applies a preponderance standard and does not wait for the criminal case, and a juvenile matter proceeds separately, with its own consequences.
+A student should not sit for a school or university interview without counsel coordinating every proceeding at once.
 See College and University Student Criminal Defense.
+A student accused at school faces a second, parallel proceeding under the education laws, and the juvenile statutes, diversion under § 54B, and the April 2026 DESE guidance are treated in full on the student AI deepfake and explicit image defense page.

 Licensed professionals.
 For physicians, nurses, attorneys, educators, and securities professionals, the arraignment itself can trigger board reporting and disclosure obligations before anything is proven.
 The clerk-magistrate stage, where the entry can be prevented entirely, carries proportionally more value for these defendants than for anyone else.
 See Criminal Defense for Licensed Professionals.